AdobeDocs/campaign-classic.en/help/platform/using/crm-data-sync.md

 topic-tags: connectors
 ---

-# Data synchronization with CRM {#data-synchronization}
+# Data synchronization between Campaign and the CRM {#data-synchronization}

-Synchronization between Adobe Campaign and the CRM is carried out via a dedicated workflow activity: [CRM connector](../../workflow/using/crm-connector.md).
+Data synchronization between Adobe Campaign and the CRM is carried out via a dedicated workflow activity: [CRM connector](../../workflow/using/crm-connector.md).

 For example, to import the Microsoft Dynamics data into Adobe Campaign, create the following type of workflow: